open-telemetry/opentelemetry-java/QUICKSTART.md

 ### Exporter

 Span processors are initialized with an exporter which is responsible for sending the telemetry data a particular backend.
-OpenTelemetry offers four exporters out of the box:
+OpenTelemetry offers five exporters out of the box:
 - In-Memory Exporter: keeps the data in memory, useful for debugging.
 - Jaeger Exporter: prepares and sends the collected telemetry data to a Jaeger backend via gRPC.
 - Zipkin Exporter: prepares and sends the collected telemetry data to a Zipkin backend via the Zipkin APIs.
 - Logging Exporter: saves the telemetry data into log streams.
-- OpenTelemetry Exporter: sends the data to the [OpenTelemetry Collector] (not yet implemented).
+- OpenTelemetry Exporter: sends the data to the [OpenTelemetry Collector].

 Other exporters can be found in the [OpenTelemetry Registry].